NBC10 Boston: Launch

 Analysts described NBC's move as a gamble given the ratings strength of WHDH and the need to educate viewers on where NBC programming could be seen, particularly given that there was no one channel to promote.
 Promotion ahead of the launch included audio and transit advertising as well as pop-up events where news anchors handed out hot chocolate at shopping centers.
-The station was rebranded as NBC10 Boston at the start of 2018, emphasizing its cable channel.
+The station was rebranded as NBC10 Boston at the start of 2018, emphasizing its cable channel number.

 Another signal switch

 The broadcast incentive auction held later in 2017 led to further changes as a number of Boston-area television stations sold their spectrum and agreed to share channels with other broadcasters.
 Among these stations was WMFP, which entered into a channel sharing agreement with WWDP, whose signal is marginal in Boston and other areas to the north.

 On October 18, 2017, NBC agreed to purchase WYCN-CD, a Nashua, New Hampshire–based Class A station that had also sold its spectrum in the auction.
 Prior to the sale, WYCN-CD owner OTA Broadcasting entered into a channel sharing agreement with the WGBH Educational Foundation to broadcast WYCN-CD on the transmitter of WGBX-TV, a full-power Boston signal.
 The sale of WYCN-CD to NBC was completed on January 18, 2018; the station began channel-sharing with WGBX the same day.
 The WMFP simulcast ended at midnight on April 1, 2018; WMFP began channel sharing with WWDP on September 7.
 The feed on WYCN-CD was assigned major channel number 15.
 (Note: The WGBX-TV signal overlaps with WGME (virtual channel 13, physical channel 15) in Portland, Maine, thus the use of 15.)

 On August 8, 2019, WBTS-LD (channel 8) and WYCN-CD swapped call signs, with channel 8 becoming WYCN-LD and channel 15 changing to WBTS-CD.
 On August 31, 2019, WYCN-LD left the air in advance of its October 2019 transmitter move to Norton, Massachusetts, and city of license change to Providence, Rhode Island.